almende/test-platform/README.md

 *note: You can install this docker image directly as an asset into the platform, bypassing the whole quarantine registry.
 This is a good way to test the labels.
 Skip directly to [Install asset locally](#installLocally) for this.
 ***

+#### Useful scripts

+The platform provides a couple of tools to facilitate the development, distribution and installation of assets.
+See image below for an overview of these scripts and each function they provide.
+In the next few paragraphs each script is decribed with some examples.

+![Scripts][cookbook]

+[cookbook]: doc/Cookbook.png "Usefull scripts"

 #### Create asset zipfile